philScholl/todo.next-proto/todo.next/README.rst

 ------------------

 :agenda (ag):           displays an agenda for a given date
+:age:                   displays all todo items sorted by date
 :context (ctx):         lists all todo items per context
 :delegated:             shows all todo items that have been delegated and wait for input
 :list (ls):             lists all items that match the given expression